pashganchik/coin-mena/README.md

 Please, fill-up your value for the Developer Token in the file `src\utils\const.ts`, property `GitHubAccessToken` to have an access to implement API requests.

+Or just remove symbol `#` from the current token (cause GIT eliminate tokens which commited)

 ## **Requirements/dependencies**

 - husky